-BYTE Acquisition Corp. (the "Company") is a blank check company incorporated as a Cayman Islands exempted company on January 8, 2021.
-The Company was formed for the purpose of effecting a merger, share exchange, asset acquisition, share purchase, reorganization or similar business combination with one or more businesses ("Business Combination").
-While the Company may pursue an initial business combination target in any business or industry, it intends to focus its search for targets in the Israeli technology industry, including those engaged in cybersecurity, automotive technology, fintech, enterprise software, cloud computing, semiconductors, medical technology, AI and robotics and that offer a differentiated technology platform and products.
-The Company is an early stage and emerging growth company and, as such, the Company is subject to all of the risks associated with early stage and emerging growth companies.
+BYTE Acquisition Corp. ("Byte") is a blank check company incorporated as a Cayman Islands exempted company on January 8, 2021.
+Byte was formed for the purpose of effecting a merger, share exchange, asset acquisition, share purchase, reorganization or similar business combination with one or more businesses ("Business Combination").
+While Byte may pursue an initial business combination target in any business or industry, it intends to focus its search for targets in the Israeli technology industry, including those engaged in cybersecurity, automotive technology, fintech, enterprise software, cloud computing, semiconductors, medical technology, AI and robotics and that offer a differentiated technology platform and products.
+Byte is an early stage and emerging growth company and, as such, Byte is subject to all of the risks associated with early stage and emerging growth company and, as such, Byte is subject to all of the risks associated with early stage and emerging growth companies.